 Biometric Access Control for Gyms, Health Clubs, Leisure Centres – Controlled Access and Registration Solution

-Gym Access Control using Biometrics ensures that only Authorised Members gain access
+24 Hour Gym Access Control using Fingerprint Biometrics ensures that only authorised Members gain access

 The most common gym access control system uses membership cards or key fobs.
 The disadvantages of this is that members can forget their card and thus be unable to gain entry, or the card or fob can be passed on to non-members, resulting in the gym losing money.